argoproj/argo-workflows/demo.md

 ## 6. Reconfigure the workflow controller to use the Minio artifact repository

-Edit the workflow-controller config map to reference the service name (argo-artifacts-minio) and secret (argo-artifacts-minio) created by the helm install:
+Edit the workflow-controller config map to reference the service name (argo-artifacts) and secret (argo-artifacts) created by the helm install:
 ```
 kubectl edit cm -n argo workflow-controller-configmap
 ...